NassyKova/Bookshelf/README.md

 ## Challenges
-Due to the timelimit, have been decided to cut out the feature "Wish List".
+Due to the timelimit, have been decided to cut the feature "Wish List" out.
 Adding the colors expected to be a difficlut task, but ended up being done